gohar-malik/motionpred-dlow-atlas/README.md

 This repository provides code for the ECE 740 course project, Low-Latency and Power-Efficient 3D Human Motion Prediction for Edge Applications.
 In this project, we develop a 3d human motion prediction model for the Huawei Atlas 200 DK.

 ## Datasets
+Prepared Human3.6M dataset can be downloaded directly from this [GDrive link](https://drive.google.com/file/d/1b1WztVxqjvPs0aSUdrnbo5QiovXT8y2X/view?usp=share_link).
+Place the data file,  `data_3d_h36m.npz` (Human3.6M) under the `data` folder.
-Please follow the data preprocessing steps for Human3.6M from ([DATASETS.md](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md)) inside the [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) repo.
-Place the prepocessed data data_3d_h36m.npz (Human3.6M) under the data folder.
+If you want to see the how this file was prepared, please follow the steps for Human3.6M from ([DATASETS.md](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md)) inside the [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) repo.

 ## Pretrained models
 The pretrained models are provided in the `checkpoints` dir.